quavo19/Todo-List/README.md

 - Alternatively, you can download the zip file of your project by clicking on the `Code` button on the right side of your project page and clicking on `Download ZIP`

 ## Step 2:
-- Locate the folder where you cloned your project to and open the `index.html` file in your browser to view your project.
+- Locate the folder where you cloned your project to and open with your IDE
+- run `npm start` to get the project started
+- anytime you modify the content, run `npm run build` to update the >dist folder

 <p align="right">(<a href="#readme-top">back to top</a>)</p>